This is us

 Photo: Matej Povše

-The stories we tell shape our reality.
-It is up to us what kind of world we will live in — a world of truth or a world of illusions.
+The stories we tell ourselves determine our reality.
+It depends on us what kind of world we live in—a world of truth or a world of illusions.

-A graduate in cultural studies and journalism, she gained media experience at the newspaper Delo.
-Alongside her regular work, she wrote for international publications such as Unearthed Women, Versopolis, Slovenia Times, and later Static Media.
-She now applies her journalistic instincts to advocacy and public relations, where she closely follows the age of post‑truth and the paradox of a technologically advanced yet meaning‑starved society.
-She is deeply aware of the importance and power of investigative journalism in a world grappling with ideological, geopolitical, and environmental challenges.
-When not working with words, she explores visual worlds as a photographer.
+A graduate in culture studies and journalism, she gained media experience at the media house Delo.
+Additionally, she wrote for foreign publications such as Unearthed Women, Versopolis, and Slovenia Times as well as Static Media.
+She still utilises her journalistic knowledge and sixth sense in the field of advocacy and public relations, where she observes with great interest the age of post-truths and the paradox of a technologically advanced but devoid-of-meaning society.
+She is aware of the importance and power of investigative journalism in a society that faces ideological, geopolitical, and ecological challenges.
+When she’s not working with words, she’s wandering through the worlds of images as a photographer.

 Photo: Matej Povše